SecureCodeWarrior/sensei-blog-examples/README.md

 ## IntelliJ Intention Actions

-Based on the above description, the obvious alternative (if you were not using Sensei) is the IntelliJ Intention Actions functionality.
+Based on the above description, the obvious alternative (if you were not using Sensei) is to use the IntelliJ Intention Actions functionality.

 Sensei differs from IntelliJ Intention Actions because the aim with Sensei is to provide a way to create matchers and rewriters which are project specific, or even local to an individual developer.

-And we've tried to put together a GUI that makes both the matching and rewrite rules easy to write and experiment with.
+We have tried to put together a GUI that makes both the matching and rewrite rules easy to write and experiment with.

 ## How can it help me personally improve?